High Protein Banana Pudding {with Chessmen Cookies}

 • Start by gathering all ingredients, along with a cutting board.

-• Add the protein powder, water, Greek yogurt, vanilla extract, cool whip and pudding mix to a large bowl.
+• Add the protein powder, water (optional, depending on how thick you want the pudding), Greek yogurt, vanilla extract, cool whip and pudding mix to a large bowl.
 If hard to combine, allow the cool whip to soften by sitting out for 5 minutes.

 • Whisk the ingredients together until smooth and well-combined.